cdallasanta/ropes-sinatra/README.md

 Online ropes log for challenge courses built using Sinatra.
 Users can create inspections each day that track the number of uses their climbing ropes receive, as well as retire and replace ropes on their courses

 ### Future features
-Creation and editing of elements<br
+Creation and editing of elements

 Admin role for course managers to edit elements, access all inspection reports, and add/remove users